ClutchyMuffin/Windows-Setup-Guide/README.md

 ## Step 6 - Installing Apps

 - You have multiple options when downloading an application.
-Man common applications are availaible on the **Microsoft Store**.
+Many common applications are availaible on the **Microsoft Store**.
 - You can download any and all apps you require from their respective websites.
 You can also use [Ninite](https://ninite.com/) to make the process a lot simpler.
 Just select the apps you want, and click on `Get Your Ninite` at the bottom of the page.
 This will download a custom installer which will install/update all the apps you selected.
 - Some Recommended Apps are - [Steam](https://store.steampowered.com/about/) , [Discord](https://discord.com/) , [qBittorrent](https://www.qbittorrent.org/download.php) , [VLC Media Player](https://www.videolan.org) , [MSI AfterBurner](https://www.msi.com/Landing/afterburner/graphics-cards) , [WinAero Tweaker](https://winaero.com/download-winaero-tweaker/) , and [ShareX](https://getsharex.com/)
+- You can also refer to [this](https://github.com/ClutchyMuffin/Applications) GitHub page for some Applications that I recommend and personally use.

 ***